 The project and its creative force are rooted in the idea that all the disciplines taught at the University of Verona can contribute, in different ways, to providing the university city of Verona with a new international perspective, strongly focused on interpreting our constantly evolving world, and its opportunities.

 In order to provide tools to develop an understanding of a constantly changing world, Contemporanea has made available a series of videos (in Italian), in which our lecturers engage in an ideal dialogue with the works of the Contemporanee/Contemporanei exhibition by exploring the new words for the world of tomorrow (hence the Italian title ‘Lessico per un tempo a venire’).

-A space for which we are called to find new ways to inhabit it, words to describe it, visions to imagine it.
+We can think of contemporaneity as a space that we must never stop looking for in the time we are living.
+It's in the contemporaneity that we are called to find new ways to inhabit, new words to describe, and new visions to imagine, such a space.
 A movement that, pushing us forward, challenges us to find keys to understand its darker aspects, but also its enormous potential.

 Creating new words for the world of tomorrow seemed to us a fruitful way of responding to this challenge, and maintaining the tension existing between the concept of contemporaneity and the present time through words capable not only of measuring time and the changes we are witnessing, but also of enabling us to move into uncharted territories.

 The keywords explored in the videos below (in Italian) engage in an ideal dialogue with the works of the Contemporanee/Contemporanei exhibition with the aim of recomposing the areas of light and shadow through which our experiences take shape.
 By redefining shapes and contrasts, these words allow us to get a glimpse of what the world of tomorrow will be like.